sjindal94/remembrall/README.md

  }
 ```

-There are two scehemas that are initialised during the initial setup.
+There are two schemas that are initialised during the initial extension setup.
 One schema to store the credentials of the user and the other for whitelisted URLs.

 ## Testing
 A number of manual tests was performed to make sure the app is working as expected and is responsive accross different websites.